stackitcloud/stackit-cli/docs/stackit_beta_edge-cloud_token_create.md

 ### Examples

 ```
-  Create a token for the edge instance with id "xxx".
+  Create a token for the Edge Cloud instance with instance ID "xxx".
-  $ stackit beta edge-cloud token create --id "xxx"
+  $ stackit beta edge-cloud token create --instance-id xxx

-  Create a token for the edge instance with name "xxx".
+  Create a token for the Edge Cloud instance with instance ID "xxx".
 The token will be valid for one day.
-  $ stackit beta edge-cloud token create --name "xxx" --expiration 1d
+  $ stackit beta edge-cloud token create --instance-id xxx --expiration 1d
 ```

 ### Options

 ```
-  -e, --expiration string   Expiration time for the kubeconfig, e.g. 5d.
-By default, the token is valid for 1h.
+  -e, --expiration string    Expiration time for the token, e.g. 5d.
+By default, the token is valid for 3600 seconds.
   -h, --help                 Help for "stackit beta edge-cloud token create"
-  -i, --id string           The project-unique identifier of this instance.
-  -n, --name string         The displayed name to distinguish multiple instances.
+      --instance-id string   Edge Cloud instance ID
 ```

 ### Options inherited from parent commands